raraworkshop/raraworkshop.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      We invite submissions to the first international workshop on <strong>Reasoning, Agents, Retrieval, and Attribution (RARA)</strong> for grounding documents, to be held in conjunction with <strong>ICDM 2025</strong>.
+      We invite submissions to the first international workshop on Reasoning, Agents, Retrieval, and Attribution (RARA) for grounding documents, to be held in conjunction with ICDM 2025.
     </p>
     <p>
       As documents continue to serve as the foundation of knowledge across domains like law, finance, healthcare, and academia, AI systems must develop more sophisticated capabilities to process, interpret, and reason over these complex information sources.
 The RARA workshop aims to bring together researchers and practitioners working at the intersection of document understanding, reasoning systems, multi-agent architectures, and information retrieval to address key challenges in this rapidly evolving field.